HenningScheufler/pybFoam/docs/introduction.rst

 ============

-pyOFTools is an open-source Python library for pre- and post-processing of OpenFOAM simulation data.
+pybFoam is an open-source Python library for pre- and post-processing of OpenFOAM simulation data.
 It is designed to simplify the workflow of extracting, processing, and analyzing simulation results.

 Key Features
 ------------